01 of 04

 Get Rid of Mice

 - Select your bait.
 One of the most attractive and effective baits for house mice is not cheese, but peanut butter.
-The peanut butter not only attracts the mice, it is more likely to cause a trap to snap because the mouse has to work harder to get it off.
-Other good attractants are bacon, sticky candies, nuts and dried food – but be sure they are well affixed to the trap to ensure it snaps!
+The peanut butter not only attracts the mice, but it is also more likely to cause a trap to snap because the mouse has to work harder to get it off.
+Other good attractants are bacon, sticky candies, nuts, and dried food but make sure they are well affixed to the trap to ensure it snaps!

-- Use a rodenticide/Call a professional.
-Although there are some general-use rodenticides that can be purchased at home and garden stores, it is critical that they be used with the utmost care and all label directions be read thoroughly and precisely followed.
+- Use a rodenticide/call a professional.
+Although there are some general-use rodenticides that can be purchased at home and garden stores, it is critical that they are used with the utmost care and all label directions are read thoroughly and precisely followed.
 Unless a rodent population is very high, it is generally recommended that homeowners use traps for control efforts, and call a pest control professional if rodenticide use is needed.

 03 of 04

 Keep out House Flies